murtukov/GraphQLBundle/docs/Intro.md

 ```
 where `{env}` is the current enviroment (prod, dev or test).

-It is recommended to change this directory to one, that will be committed.
+It is recommended to change this directory to the one, that will be committed.
 Here is an example of how to do it:

 - First set the `cache_dir` option:
 ```yaml